-A total of 84 notifications of AFP cases involving children less than 15 years of age were received in 2017 (Table 1).
-The PEP classified 60 cases as non-polio AFP, a rate of 1.33 cases per 100,000 children less than 15 years of age, which exceeds the WHO AFP surveillance performance criterion for a polio-free country of one case of non-polio AFP per 100,000 children (Table 2, Figure 1).
-Guillain-Barré syndrome and transverse myelitis were the most common cause of non-polio AFP in 2017, with the PEP classifying 25 and 15 cases, respectively, with these two conditions.
+A total of 86 notifications of AFP cases were received in 2018 (Table 1).
+The PEP classified 57 cases as non-polio AFP, a rate of 1.24 cases per 100,000 children less than 15 years of age, which exceeds the WHO AFP surveillance performance criterion for a polio-free country of one case of non-polio AFP per 100,000 children (Table 2, Figure 1).
+Guillain-Barré syndrome and transverse myelitis were the most common cause of non-polio AFP in 2018, with the PEP classifying 21 and 11 cases, respectively, with these two conditions.